DataTech123/ProcurementActivity.twbx/README.md

 •	View1: Designs a purchasing volume analysis to represent which buyer has the highest purchasing volume compared to other buyers.
 •	View2: By selecting the top buyer in the procurement department, it provides detailed purchase data for all activities over the past five years.

-This project includes several basic data visualizations created purely for demonstration.
-In real Boeing supply chain operations, data visualization depends on the requesting department, the underlying SAP-integrated system configuration, and the specific topic and  matter that requires visualization to view  the relevant system data .
+This project includes several basic data visualizations created purely for this Tableau's feature demonstration example only.
+In real Boeing supply chain operation systems, data visualization depends on the requesting department, the underlying SAP-integrated system configuration, and the specific topic and  matter that requires visualization to design and view  the relevant system data .

 Thank you for review and question.